-^a Data are based on BOTOX lateral canthal lines clinical trial data ([BOTOX Cosmetic US Package Insert, 2017](#))
+^a Data are based on BOTOX lateral canthal lines clinical trial data (BOTOX Cosmetic US Package Insert, 2017)

-The adverse drug reaction of eyelid oedema with BOTOX usually is mild in severity, reversible, and has a low incidence.
-Therefore, no treatment for this reaction is recommended.
-If moderate or severe eyelid oedema occurs, medical help should be sought as needed.
+The adverse drug reactions of eyelid ptosis, facial pain, facial paresis, muscular weakness, and eyelid oedema with BOTOX usually are mild in severity, reversible, and have a low incidence.
+Therefore, no treatment for these reactions is recommended.
+If these reactions are moderate or severe, medical help should be sought as needed.

 8.3.1.
-Time Period and Frequency for Collecting Adverse Event and Serious Adverse Event Information
+Time Period and Frequency for Collecting Adverse Event and Serious Adverse Event Information and as observed or reported spontaneously by study participants.

-For participants who received study intervention, all adverse events from the signing of the ICF until 30 days after the last study visit will be collected at the timepoints specified in the SoA and as observed or reported spontaneously by study participants.
+For participants who received study intervention, all adverse events from the signing of the ICF until 30 days after the last study visit will be collected at the timepoints specified in the SoA